 We also hope you will let us know what you have been doing – personally and professionally – by sending in news, updates, and photos for the “Where are you now?” feature of our department newsletter, Open Circuit.

 If you live in the Los Angeles area, or are in town for a visit, we hope you'll take time to visit!
 You are always welcome at our Grand Rounds presentations, each Wednesday morning at 7 am in Room B-130 at Ronald Reagan Medical Center.
 Our resident teaching conferences take place each Tuesday from 3:30 to 5 pm; if you'd like to attend one, please contact the program director, Dr. Judi Turner, at firstname.lastname@example.org.
 Residents and fellows value time to get acquainted with alumni, and they would enjoy speaking with you about your perspectives on the field of anesthesiology and your experiences in practice.

 We offer myriad opportunities for continuing medical education that we hope will be of practical as well as academic use to you.
 The UCLA Simulation Center hosts a one-day simulation course in anesthesia crisis management that may help you meet future MOCA® requirements.

-Our annual Perioperative Point of Care and Ultrasound Workshop will be held again in 2018 in Huntington Beach.
+Our annual Acute Care and Perioperative Ultrasound (POCUS) Workshop will be held again on Sept.
+28-29 in Huntington Beach.
 And we always hope you will join us at the UCLA Anesthesiology reception held every year at the annual meeting of the American Society of Anesthesiologists.
-Look for us in October in San Francisco!
-RSVP for UCLA ASA Dinner >
+Look for us in October in Orlando!

 We want to extend special thanks to our alumni who continue to support our endeavors with generous donations.
 We are deeply grateful to Leonard Walts, MD, who trained generations of UCLA residents, and has recently made a remarkably generous gift to support the continued academic growth of the program.
 Over the past ten years, state educational appropriations to the University of California system have fallen more than $1 billion in inflation-adjusted dollars.
 From 2003 to 2015, the National Institutes of Health (NIH) lost 22 percent of their capacity to fund research.
 Despite these challenges, with the generosity of our donors, our innovative work will continue to flourish.